Choose a backup method

 - Tap Back Up Now.
 Stay connected to your Wi-Fi network until the process completes.

-- Make sure the backup finished by tapping Settings > iCloud > Storage > Manage Storage.
-The backup you just made should appear with the correct date and backup size.
+- Make sure the backup finished by tapping Settings > iCloud > Storage > Manage Storage, and then select your device.
+The backup you just made should appear in the details with the time and backup size.

 After you've turned on iCloud Backup, iCloud can automatically back up your device each day. iCloud makes these daily automatic backups only if: